 Thomas Jefferson and his cabinet, themselves terrified of a French presence so close to the United States, used this conundrum as an opening.
 They approached the French with the offer to buy New Orleans, a port city of vital significance to American trade that they worried about France owning.
 To their surprise, France offered to sell them the entire territory of Louisiana instead.

 As France and the United States negotiated the Louisiana purchase, Haiti became an independent country run by the victorious former slaves.
-But though the victory eliminated slavery in Haiti, it ironically increased slavery in the country that purchased the land Haiti had spooked France into selling.
+But though the victory eliminated slavery in Haiti, slavery increased in the country that purchased the land Haiti had spooked France into selling.
 The Louisiana Purchase opened up a new can of worms in the United States—how much of the new territory should be open to slavery?

 By doubling the size of the U.S., the purchase added vast swaths of territory that, pro-slavery advocates argued, should be filled with slaves.
 As farmers headed into the newly created Missouri territory with their slaves, lawmakers tussled over the issue of which parts should have slavery.
 It took until 1820 for them to agree on the Missouri Compromise, which drew an imaginary line across the new territory that separated free and slave areas.